 Pin for later!

-To start a flower garden, there are a couple of things you are going to need:
+To start a flower garden, there are a couple of things that will make starting your garden easier:

 - A shovel or tiller

 - Bulb planter (only if you plan on planting bulbs in your new flowerbed)